Surviving Arsenic Hour

 4. Keep your kids with you when you walk into the kitchen to start dinner.
 Why?
 Because they haven't seen you all day and they need to reconnect with you.
 Until they do, they're much harder to manage, and much more likely to fight with each other.
 They're also more likely to get into trouble while you're preoccupied with getting dinner on the table -- pediatricians will tell you that kids have more accidents at this time of day.
 They're overstimulated from being tired, which means they have stress hormones coursing through their veins -- that's how kids manage to get through the afternoon when they're tired, and it's what makes them so cranky and often hyperactive at this time of day.
-Using TV at this point can become an addiction because it tamps down the feelings you child has stored up all day, and numbs children out, so when it's time to turn off the TV, all those unprocessed emotions come bursting out.
+Using TV at this point can become an addiction because it tamps down the feelings your child has stored up all day, and numbs children out, so when it's time to turn off the TV, all those unprocessed emotions come bursting out.

 Instead, start a routine

 the kitchen table and do homework while they snack.
-Young children may show you with their crankiness that they need your help to restore emotional regulation; the best way to do that is a short roughhousing game in which you get them giggling and let off their tension.
+Young children may show you with their crankiness that they need your help to restore emotional regulation; the best way to do that is a short roughhousing game in which you get them giggling to let off their tension.
 Not a structured game, but any silly little interaction in which you express your affection and undying love in such a hammed-up way that it gets your child giggling.
 (Be a bucking bronco...Sing silly songs....arm wrestle.)
 You'll find that three minutes invested in re-connecting this way can transform your evening.

 5. Put healthy snacks in front of the kids as soon as you walk in the door.
 Set up a low table in the kitchen that your kids can sit at and draw and snack.
 Worried that you'll spoil their appetites?
 Make sure the snacks are healthy.
 Crackers with peanut butter, cheese slices, carrots, olives, broccoli florets, raisins, bananas, apple slices, cucumber slices, cherry tomatoes, red pepper slices, raw or cooked green beans, hard boiled eggs, even a healthy smoothie.....anything nutritious that takes less than five minutes to prepare, or that can be prepared the night before.
 In fact, think of this snack as the first course of dinner, and make sure your kids are getting protein or vitamins from it.
 It's amazing how many more vegies kids consume when they're served as a snack rather than competing with the carbs on the dinner plate.
 Don't forget to feed yourself a bit as you prep dinner, so you recharge your own batteries.

 6. Are your kids antsy, not able to sit in one place to draw and snack?
 Put them to work and tell them how much you value their help.
 As you chop the vegies, they can put them in the bowl.
 Or they can get ingredients out of the fridge for you.
 When it's time to eat, have everyone set the table together.
 If you don't have a "safety tower" for little ones to work next to you, you might find it a life saver.

 9. Use the power of music.
 Research shows that music can lift our moods, calm us down, make us happy.
 As soon as you walk in the door, put on soothing music.

 10. As a matter of simple survival, don't spend more than 20 minutes getting dinner on the table.
 Anything that's quick and nutritious is fine to serve for dinner on weeknights.
 When you cook a meal on the weekend, why not cook several batches and freeze some (Stews, soups, beans, lasagna, casseroles)?
 You should be able to get out a frozen meal twice a week before you leave for work, and just add a salad and bread that evening as the meal is heating.
 The other three meals?
-Pasta, eggs, or broiled fish or meat.
+Pasta, eggs, beans or broiled fish or meat.
 If your gourmet sensibilities are offended by this simplicity, think about what's more important -- an easy, happy family evening, or a gourmet meal.
 You can always cook on weekends when you have all day and (hopefully) adult backup.

 I know it seems like extra work to cook and plan ahead.
 But the daily stress of being hungry and not knowing what you'll serve hungry kids for dinner can ruin your life and sabotage everything positive you do with your kids.
 If you're more of a free spirit, you don't have to plan, just look in your freezer every morning.
 If you can't find anything, make the decision right then: Will you order pizza or make scrambled eggs?

 11. Feed young kids as early as possible.
 Seriously, why wait?
 They're starving.
 They're tired.
 You need to get on with their baths and get them to bed.
 Why not feed little ones at 5:30pm, 5pm, even 4:30pm?
 What if one spouse can't get home until later and the kids are too young to wait?
 Feed the kids early.
 Finish homework, bathe everyone.
-When the other spouse gets home, everyone can sit down for Happy Hour together.
+When the other partner gets home, everyone can sit down for Happy Hour together.
 Serve fresh fruit to the kids while Mom or Dad eats.
 (Or maybe both parents eat at this point.)
 That way, kids get some experience with family meals even during the week, and get to connect with both parents, but they get fed at a developmentally appropriate hour, they have time for a soothing bath, and they get to bed on time.